 Fatigue is rarely treated as the serious issue that it is.
 The alarming truth is that when drivers are overly tired, the impact on their brains is nearly identical to being drunk.
 According to the Centers for Disease Control and Prevention (CDC), being awake for 18 hours straight is the same as having a blood alcohol content (BAC) of .05%, and being awake for over 24 hours is the same as having a BAC of .10%.
 For context, the legal BAC limit for truck drivers is .04% -- even a minor case of fatigue would be equivalent to a driver getting behind the wheel drunk.

 Fatigue can lead drivers to swerve into the wrong lane, take a turn too fast, or even fail to hit the brakes before colliding with another vehicle.
 Whatever the case may be, there is little doubt that a tired truck driver is incredibly dangerous.
 Other side effects of fatigue include:

 - Slow reaction time

 As trucks are much heavier and larger than standard passenger vehicles, a collision between a truck and another vehicle is going to cause catastrophic damage to the smaller vehicle and its passengers.
 That is why federal regulations have been put in place to combat the causes of fatigue in truck drivers, which include:

 - Being awake continuously

 - Disrupted biological clock

-Let us use our knowledge to help you, call our firm today to schedule a free initial case evaluation!
+Let us use our knowledge to help you.
+Call our firm at (214) 295-1008 or contact us online today to schedule a free initial case evaluation.